AntonMoustache/handbooks/developers-handbook.md

 Principles](http://theleanstartup.com/principles), we love building minimum viable products, measuring, learning and iterating over that cycle.

-We love writing beatufiul code!
+We love writing beautiful code!
 Beauty, however, is in the eye of the beholder.
 For us, beautiful code is code that is simple, sturdy, well tested and works.

 #### Monolith First